standardnguyen/jaygould/proper_parts/023_chapter_22.md

 The other steps necessary to complete the reorganization, said the secretary, would be taken as rapidly as circumstances permitted.
 The other steps were soon revealed.
 The senior bondholders—those holding first and second mortgages on the main system line, from Kansas City to St. Louis, and from St. Louis to Chicago and to Toledo—had not participated in the reorganization proceedings.
 Perhaps they believed that they were not involved in any plans which called for reduction in principal or interest on the part of the junior security holders.
 They were soon disillusioned.
 Within less than a month the purchasing committee requested them to make their contribution to the cause.
 They were asked to reduce their interest rate to 5 per cent and to exchange their overdue coupons for new bonds.

 This proposal was submitted in a pamphlet issued by the purchasing committee in which for the first time the traffic realities of the Wabash system were officially presented.
 The competitive situation of the Wabash was described as critical.
 The road served a territory which was crossed by every eastern trunk line.
 "All roads from Chicago to the seaboard, except the Michigan Central," declared the committee, "cross it.
-All roads from that city southwest, south and southeast cross it, and they radiate from Chicago like the sticks of a fan....
+All roads from that city southwest, south and southeast cross it, and they radiate from Chicago like the sticks of a fan. . . .
 There is no point on its lines not subject to competition as intense as competition can be.
 There are parallel roads on all sides, and roads crossing it at all points."[^13]

 The security holders now knew the worst.
 Gould, in the hour of desperation, flooded their minds with gloom even as five years before, in the hour of triumph, he had flooded their minds with cheer.
 They were told, furthermore, that the floating debt had increased about 100 per cent in the two years since the beginning of the receivership.
 This large debt, according to the committee, had a lien on the property superior to that of the first and second mortgage bondholders.